- Last Updated: April 23, 2025

 You’ll hear the term “data collection platform,” “data collection tool” and “data collection app” in this space.
 A platform is the term for the overall software used to collect, analyze, and share data.
 Most data collection platforms have a companion app that allow enumerators or researchers to collect data in the field using mobile devices, like a smartphone or tablet.
 Some data collection apps are also standalone products.

 Data collection apps or tools are applications that allow you to gather information, build forms, and create surveys to collect primary data.
-With these apps, you can use a variety of methods, including computer-assisted phone interviewing, in-person interviews, or self-administered surveys.
+With these apps, you can use a variety of methods, including computer-assisted phone interviewing (CATI), in-person interviews, or self-administered surveys.

-Some organizations get by with gathering data with a combination of pen and paper, Excel, and social media tools like WhatsApp.
+Some organizations get by with gathering data with a combination of pen and paper, Excel, and social media tools, like WhatsApp surveys.
 It’s not easy (or very secure, or efficient), but it works, and there are few upfront costs.
 But increasingly, data collection professionals and organizations are switching over to fully digital data collection processes.

 Here are some of the advantages of digital data collection apps over paper forms: